CelestialSoftworks/Fusion/README.md

 * **Site 006 Roleplay**
 * **SCP: Roleplay** (coming soon)

 ## Disclaimer

-This script is for educational purposes only.
-Certain features like Kill All and Kill Aura may result in bans through manual player reports.
-Use at your own risk.
-We are not responsible for any account actions or penalties.
+While Fusion bypasses anti-cheat detections, using certain features such as kill all or aura kill in public servers increases your risk of being reported by players and manually banned by game moderators.
+We are not responsible if your account gets banned.

 ## License